 (My dad used to tell me, “Make your words soft and mushy, Daughter—you never know when you’ll have to eat them.”
 Boy, was he right.)

 So I tried “pole dancing,” and my first class was adorable.

-(Some people call it “pole sport” now, but that didn’t make my first efforts easier or better-looking or somehow more dignified.)
+(Some people call it “pole sport” now, but that didn’t make my first efforts easier or better-looking or in any way more dignified.)

-There was no climbing, there were no sexy moves, and nothing much was even all that hard because there’s just not much you can do with, on, or near the pole until you have some basic moves, as well as an understanding of how to even dance with this unusual partner.
+There was no climbing (praise be), there were no sexy moves, and nothing much was even all that hard because there’s just not much you can do with, on, or near the pole until you have some basic moves, as well as an understanding of how to even dance with this unusual partner.